NFL picks, best bets, player props: This Christmas Day parlay returns 9-1

 After simulating every game 10,000 times, the model is backing the Over (50.5) to hit in Cowboys vs. Commanders at 1 p.m.
 ET.
 No team has eclipsed the total quite like Dallas this season as the Over is 11-4 for the team, the best Over percentage in the league.
 The Cowboys have gone over in each of their last four games, while four of their last five matchups with Washington have also gone over.
 That includes their Week 7 contest, which was one of the highest-scoring games of the season with 66 total points.

 The Commanders have also leaned over this year, as it's gone 5-2 over their last seven games.
 The Over is also 4-0 when the Commanders are home underdogs in 2025.
-The simulations forecast the teams combining for nearly 60 points.
+With both teams out of the playoff picture, there's no reason to play conservatively as the simulations forecast the teams combining for nearly 60 points.
 Thus, the Over hits well over 60% of the time.
 See which other NFL parlay picks to make here, and bet the Over at to hit at DraftKings:

 How to make Christmas NFL parlays